Electrical Outlet Repair and Installation

 Here at Knight Electrical, there isn’t much we haven’t seen when it comes to outlet failures.
 As you may already know, it is pretty common for outlets to get loose overtime or start to malfunction causing them to need replacement.

-Sometimes it is not a faulty outlet that creates the need for a replacement but rather wanting to upgrading an outlet to change its functionality.
+Sometimes it is not a faulty outlet that creates the need for a replacement but rather wanting to upgrade an outlet to change its functionality.

 Changing a standard outlet to a GFCI or AFCI is becoming more common as electrical code become increasingly strict to improve safety.
 Or maybe you want to upgrade an outlet to a USB outlet to provide another option for your devices.